subpardaemon/swatk6-emitter/README.md

 - Neither does it optimize for single or multiple arguments; the algorithm I used for extracting arguments is one that avoids that famed V8 slowdown bug.*
 - It supports an object-based (`.event`) event approach that allows for payload and result distribution among listeners (allowing the use of events for dynamically configurable filters and data modifiers) and cancelable events (that stop any subsequent listeners to be called).

-* *: if you experience significant slowdowns because of these optimization omissions, let me know in an issue and I'll reintroduce them to the codeline. *
+*: If you experience significant slowdowns because of these optimization omissions, let me know in an issue and I'll reintroduce them to the codeline.

 The only noticable signature difference is in `.emitter.emit()`, as it, beside the original signature, also supports the new signature for the `.event` objects: